intercom-archive/intercom-ruby-app/README.md

-Intercom App
+Intercom Integration
 ===========

 Intercom Application Rails engine and generator

-*Note this SDK is in beta version and still needs a lot of improvements.
+*Note this SDK is in beta version. **It is still subject to breaking changes**.
 We advise you to use it only if you feel you can help contributing and fix issues when you find them*

 Description
 -----------
 This gem includes a Rails Engine and generators for writing Rails applications using the Intercom API.
-The Engine provides a SessionsController and all the required code for authenticating with an app via Oauth.
+The Engine provides a SessionsController and all the required code for authenticating with an app via OAuth.

 Apply to become an Intercom Developer
 --------------------------------
-To create an Intercom application and get your `app_key` and `app_secret` you will need to create an [Intercom application](https://app.intercom.io) first.
+To create an Intercom application and get your `client_id` and `client_secret` you will need to create an [Intercom account](https://app.intercom.io) first.
-Once your application is created you can apply for an oauth application in the "App Settings >> Oauth" section.
+Once your application is created you can apply for an OAuth application in the "App Settings >> OAuth" section.
+Make sure you request read admin permission to use [omniauth-intercom](http://github.com/intercom/omniauth-intercom).
 Installation
 ------------
 To get started create a new rails app :